 Visiting this rare wonder must be at the top of any visitors’ lists when they are traveling to Waterville.
-It is out the coast road near Waterville Beach.
+It is out on the coast road near Waterville Beach.

 Hogs Head Golf Club

-With the backdrop of the beautiful mountainous landscape, Hogs Head Golf Club overlooks the spectacular view of Ballinskelligs Bay as it offers a challenging 18 hole golf course near the village centre of Waterville.
+With the backdrop of the beautiful mountainous landscape, Hogs Head Golf Club overlooks the spectacular view of Ballinskelligs Bay as it offers a challenging 18-hole golf course near the village centre of Waterville.